mfisher87/jupytergis/docs/contributor_guide/troubleshooting.md

   - This could be caused by having a JupyterLab instance already running at port `:8888`.
 Please ensure that there is nothing running at <http://localhost:8888/lab>
     before running tests.

+- Build errors occur locally on `main` that don't occur in CI, and I don't have any changes (i.e. `git status` is clean).

+  - This sometimes happens, and we don't know why yet!
+Try creating a new worktree (`git worktree add clean-worktree`) and testing there.
+Your options include: Fresh clone, ...